meangrape/gogurl/README.md

 It's recommended to run sqlite in [WAL mode](https://www.sqlite.org/wal.html) since this is a multi-reader/multi-writer application.
 You set this mode by running `PRAGMA journal_mode=WAL;` in a sqlite connection and restarting gogurl.
-This is persistent setting and need only be done once.
+This is a persistent setting and need only be done once.

 # Nginx